-Donate signs have evolved over time.
+Donate signs have evolved.
 You no longer need to crack out the poster paint and get the most artistic member of the group to make the sign.
 This can all be done by graphic designers and a local print shop.

 But is the traditional donate sign the best way to showcase your cause?
-To capture a modern audience, you may need something a little more unorthodox.
+You may need something a little more unorthodox to capture a modern audience.
 Here are seven fresh ideas for you.

 7 Creative Alternatives to Making a Donate Sign